cosmic-cat-yt/Cosmic-Cat/CONTRIBUTING.md

 Low-effort pull requests will be closed immediately.
 As will bug reports.

 ## Issues
 You must describe the bug in great details.
-Including screenshots of good quality and no cropping will be extra helpful.
+Including screenshots of good quality and no cropping will be extra helpful.</br>
-Provide screenshots of the entire full Console with all tabs [Warn, Info, Log, Error & Debug] enabled.
+Provide screenshots of the entire full Console with all tabs [Warn, Info, Log, Error & Debug] enabled.</br>
 Include the URL of the page you're experiecing the bug in.
-Zero buts and stuff that deviates from providing the URL.
+Zero buts and stuff that deviates from providing the URL.</br>
-Include name and version of the browser you're using.
+Include name and version of the browser you're using.</br>

 Low-effort bug reports will be closed.